renuo/applications-setup-guide/slack_and_notifications.md

 it for you communicating the `[project-name]`.

 :warning: **You must have already setup [Automatic Deployment through SemaphoreCI](ruby_on_rails/configure_cd.md)** :warning:
+If you used Renuo CLI to configure SemaphoreCI, the notifications should be already created.
+For manual setup, follow these steps:

 1. Open the project Notifications settings (`https://renuo.semaphoreci.com/notifications`)
 1. Create New Notification